By Alan Baldwin

 It ended with new owner John W Henry declaring himself proud and humbled with his purchase, telling the fans what they wanted to hear.

-However, they have had a nightmare start to the season and are currently 18th in the 20-strong Premier League with just six points from their opening seven matches.
+Liverpool, the five-times European champions who are one of England's greatest clubs with a brand of global stature, have had a nightmare start to the season and are currently 18th in the 20-strong league with just six points from seven matches.

 Speaking before the deal was confirmed, Hodgson said a cloud had been lifted.

 "It's a very good day for the club," he told a packed news conference at the club's training ground.
-"It's a relief ... it has been a very difficult couple of weeks ...
+"It's a relief ... it's been a very difficult couple of weeks ...
 We've had to live through that bad time."

-The amount of money the former co-owners, who bought the club in 2007 and have been left more than 100 million pounds out of pocket, have vowed to pursue in damages was scoffed at by some commentators.
+The amount the former co-owners have vowed to pursue in damages was scoffed at by some commentators.

 "They're hoping for a settlement," said Robert Boland, professor of sports management at New York University.

-(Additional reporting by Simon Evans in Miami, Ed Stoddard in Dallas, Ben Klayman in Chicago, Sonia Oxley in Liverpool and Martyn Herman and Toby Davis in London; Editing by Ken Ferris and Pritha Sarkar)
+(Additional reporting by Simon Evans in Miami, Ed Stoddard in Dallas, Sonia Oxley in Liverpool and Toby Davis in London; Editing by Kevin Fylan)